 If you get injured in a car accident, you may not know where to turn for the answers, justice and financial compensation that you deserve.
 The Scottsdale car accident attorneys at Stone Rose Law are prepared to fight to recover damages on your behalf.

 We are committed to providing high-quality legal representation at affordable rates.
 Our auto accident lawyers can help you understand and defend your legal rights during a car accident claim, as well as fight for maximum financial compensation for your medical bills, vehicle repairs and other losses.
 Please contact us today to learn more during a free case consultation.

-Although you are not required to hire an attorney during a car accident case in Scottsdale, doing so can come with significant benefits.
+Although you are not required to hire an attorney during a car or truck accident case in Scottsdale, doing so can come with significant benefits.
 A lawyer has the legal knowledge and experience to help you with the most complicated aspects of your car accident lawsuit.
 You can focus on healing while an attorney works tirelessly for a fair resolution on your behalf.
 An auto accident lawyer can take care of many important steps and processes for you during a car accident case, including:

 Most importantly, an attorney can stand by your side and help you through this difficult time by answering your legal questions, giving you referrals to top doctors and making sure your family has everything that it needs.
 At Stone Rose Law, we know all of the correct steps to take to maximize the odds of achieving a positive outcome for your car accident case.
 Our Scottsdale car accident lawyers will never leave you in the dark about your case or rights.